Introduction to the Additional Medicare Tax

 - Click Calculate to estimate the 0.9% surtax on the excess over the threshold.

-The core formula is straightforward.
-First, add the earned-income categories you enter.
-Then subtract the threshold for the filing status you selected.
-If the result is negative, the excess is treated as zero because the Additional Medicare Tax does not apply until the threshold is exceeded.
-Finally, multiply the excess by 0.009, which is the decimal form of 0.9%.
+The calculator adds the earned-income inputs you enter, subtracts the threshold for the filing status you selected, and applies 0.9% only to any positive remainder.
+If the total is below the threshold, the excess is treated as zero because the Additional Medicare Tax does not start until the threshold is exceeded.

 Written step by step, the estimate looks like this: